martinvelez/w32evol/README.md

 Linux.

 ## 3. Installation
 The goal is to build w32evol.exe.
 Makefiles for Windows and Linux are included.
+The following instructions do not place w32evol.exe in your PATH.

 ### Linux (Tested on Ubuntu 11.10)
-To build:

 	$ make

-To install into the current directory's bin folder:

 	$ make install

+If you want to install this program, then you can then place this whole directory tree somewhere where you install non-packaged programs.
+The /opt/ folder is one example.

 ### Windows
+This batch file builds w32evol.exe.
 After w32evol.exe is built, you can place/install it wherever you please.

 	> make.bat

 ## 4. Usage
-**in.bin**: input file; exists; contains raw binary code which represents x86 instructions
+**in.bin**: input file; exists; contains x86 instructions encoded in raw binary code

-**out.bin**: output file; create if does not exist; obfuscated raw binary code which represents x86 instructions
+**out.bin**: output file; create if does not exist; obfuscated x86 instructions encoded in raw binary code

+## Linux

+	$ wine path/to/w32evol.exe <in.bin> <out.bin>

+## Windows

-	w32evol.exe <in.bin> <out.bin>
+	>path/to/w32evol.exe <in.bin> <out.bin>

 ## Usage: Example 1
 In this example, we use w32evol.exe to obfuscate (or transform) an instruction